Geekly/fieldmarshal/README.md

 Tournament Organizing Software

-This application utlizes JPA to create and manage Swiss-style tournaments for Warmachine/Hordes.
+This application utlizes Netbeans and JPA to create and manage Swiss-style tournaments for Warmachine/Hordes.

 The intended funtionality (few items have yet been implemented) are as follows: